omnitrogen/haveibeenpwned/README.md

 # haveibeenpwned

-Python script to verify single or multiple email addresses for *pwnage* :fire:
+Python script to verify a single address or multiple email addresses for *pwnage* :fire:

 ## **Usage**: